 Install: Turn Off the Lights

-Pocket is a read it later service which allows users to save articles offline for a later reading.
-Apart from having a Chrome extension, Pocket also has its own Android and iOS app, allowing users to read articles on-the-go.
+Pocket is a read it later service that allows users to save articles offline for later reading.
+Apart from having a Chrome extension, Pocket also has its own Android and iOS app, allowing users to read articles on the go.
 It’s one of those services which you never realize you needed until you use it once.
 If you like to read a lot of articles on the web, Pocket will be an extremely valuable service to you.

 Just like Pocket, InstaPaper is a read it later service which helps you in saving web pages to read later on your iPhone, iPad, Android, computer, or Kindle.
 Although Pocket was the first read-it-later service to hit the market, I personally prefer InstaPaper over it because it offers a far better, minimalistic, and eye-pleasing UI.

 Evernote Web Clipper is a great extension if you are already using Evernote’s service.
 While the web clipper can act as a read it later service, as it not only can save the offline version of an article but the entire article itself, I mainly use it as a researching tool.
 As you all know, Evernote is already one of the best note-taking apps out there, and having a web clipper that can save articles, bookmarks, and take quick screenshots, is just a boon.
 If you are using Evernote, its web clipper extension for Chrome is a must-have.

 Don’t let curiosity kill the cat with this Chrome extension.
 With Imagus, you can enlarge thumbnails, images and video previews on websites like Amazon, YouTube, Google search.
 Simply hover your cursor over any thumbnail or image preview and it will pop up in a large size on the same window.
 There are several customization options also offered which help you choose the image animation style and time delay for the image to appear once you hover on it delay.
 In my opinion, this is one of the best Chrome extensions for YouTubers and shoppers.